varabyte/kobweb/README.md

 As mentioned above, the Compose HTML team created their unit-related typealiases against the `CSSSizeValue` class.

-This decision makes it really easy to write a lot of code that works with concrete size values without realizing you're making code that is probably more restrictive than you expected.
+This decision makes it really easy to write code that works well when you test it with concrete size values but is actually more restrictive than you expected.

 Kobweb ensures its APIs all reference its `CSSNumericValue` typealiases: